 Note: Inquire with surrounding resorts for public boat transportation.
 If you travel directly from one of the three visitor centers, you need your own boat to get there.

 This beachside national park is actually a barrier island, located in both Virginia and Maryland.
 However, you can only camp on Maryland's sandy shores.
 Grab your waterfront site and pitch a tent in the sand.
 Just footsteps from the water, you can enjoy a sunny day at your site or on the beach, or you can enjoy one of the many sandy hikes found here.

 With more than 1,200 miles of serene natural beauty, this national park is an outdoor enthusiast's dream.
 Try rock climbing and hiking, or throw on your suit and go swimming.
 Set up camp at Tuolumne Meadows Campground.
 Located right near the Tuolumne River, and the Glen Aulin Trail, this campground offers a variety of activities within steps from your campsite.

-Located in the Cascade Mountains, this park is "Like no place on Earth," boasts the National Parks website.
-The cavernous blue lake, surrounded by rugged cliffs that rise nearly 2,000 feet into the air, make the scene seem surreal.
-Lay your head at Mazama Campground, just 7 miles from the Crater Lake rim, with quick and easy access to the beautiful Pacific Crest Trail.
+Located in the Cascade Mountains, this park features a cavernous blue lake surrounded by rugged cliffs that rise nearly 2,000 feet into the air, making the scene seem surreal.
+Lay your head at Mazama Campground, just seven miles from the Crater Lake rim, with quick and easy access to the beautiful Pacific Crest Trail.

 Ever-changing terrain, ranging from mountain, to desert and river, make this park perfect for a variety of travelers, from anglers and hikers to birders and backpackers.
 Three designated campgrounds each have their own personalities; Cottonwood is quiet and shady, with sandy campsites.
 Rio Grande is tucked into a grove of Cottonwood Trees and Chisos Basin is located high in the Chisos Mountains.